Solutions. At your speed.

 II.
 How We May Use and Disclose Your Protected Health Information

-We use and disclose protected health information for a variety of reasons.
+We are permitted use and disclose protected health information for a variety of purposes.
 We have a limited right to use and/or disclose your protected health information for purposes of treatment, payment, or for healthcare operations.
 For other uses and disclosures, you must give us your written authorization to release your protected health information unless the law permits or requires us to make the use or disclosure without your authorization.

 Should it become necessary to release or give access to your protected health information to an outside party performing services on our behalf (e.g., maintaining our computers), we will require the party to have a signed agreement with us that the party will extend the same degree of privacy protection to your information as we do.